-The University of Western Ontario, also popularly known as Western University, is among the oldest universities in Canada.
+Also popularly known as Western University, the University of Western Ontario is among the oldest universities in Canada.
 Founded in 1878 as the Western University of London, Ontario by Bishop Isaac Hellmuth, it initially hosted only four faculties – Arts, Medicine, Divinity and Law.
 The university is currently divided into 17 faculties which include music, law, social sciences, business, health sciences, engineering etc. The university offers more than 500 different programs at the undergraduate level and around 160 programs at the postgraduate and doctoral levels.
-Western University ranks at the 201st position in the QS World University Rankings 2021.
+Western University ranks at the 114th position in the QS World University Rankings 2024.

 The University of Manitoba

 The first university in western Canada, the University of Manitoba is one of the oldest universities in Canada.
 It was founded in 1877, it is the only research-intensive institution in the province of Manitoba in Canada.
 The university is divided into 24 faculties along with 3 colleges.
 The prospective students of this university can choose from more than 100 different courses of study across multiple schools, colleges and faculties.
 The university has over 1,45,000 alumni spread over 140 countries around the world.
-The global rank of the University of Manitoba is between 601-650 according to the QS World University Rankings 2021.
+Additionally, the global rank of the University of Manitoba is between 671 680 according to the QS World University Rankings 2024.

 Saint Mary’s University

 The next on our list of oldest universities in Canada is Saint Mary’s University which is located in Nova Scotia and was initially established as a boys’ school.
-According to Maclean’s magazine 2021, the university ranks 4th in Canada.
-The university has a multicultural environment with a campus that spread over a land of 80-acres.
+According to Maclean’s Magazine 2024, the university ranks 3rd in Canada.
+The university has a multicultural environment with a campus that is spread over a land of 80 acres.
 Saint Mary’s University provides students with academic degrees in the fields of Business, Liberal Arts, Environmental Studies, Science, and Engineering.
-The university has a skilled and expert faculty to provide theoretical and practical exposure to students.
+Furthermore, the university has a skilled and expert faculty to provide theoretical and practical exposure to students.
 Having a strong partnership with many institutions helps in providing employment opportunities for students.
 The university has attracted students from over 100 countries across the world.

 Université de Saint-Boniface

 Located in Manitoba, Saint Boniface is a French-spoken university.
-It is one of the oldest universities in Western Canada and has a significant reputation for students who wish to pursue their studies in French programs.
+It is one of the oldest universities in Western Canada.
+Additionally, it has a significant reputation for students who wish to pursue their studies in French programs.
 It is affiliated with the University of Manitoba and offers students academic opportunities in many programs with Arts being its strength.
 The university also has special programs for students who wish to pursue interesting career options like ‘Translators’ which is a burgeoning option owing to globalized and multicultural environments in industries.
-Saint Boniface university provides students with many facilities and resources to excel in their interests, projects, and cultural activities.
+Saint Boniface University provides students with many facilities and resources to excel in their interests, projects, and cultural activities.